Alucad0/Pokemon_api/README.md

 ### Code conventions

 The code is divided into differernt files for eaiser understandability.
-All the files use __snake_case__.
+All the files use __snake_case__ as the naming convention.
 The end-of-line comments are to describe the lines of code that are followed by the comments.
 The same principle applies to the block comments.

 ### API